The Edward and Linda Speed Peace and Justice Fellows Program

 Her project was titled “Mexican and Peninsular Spanish Dialects,” which she conducted in both San Antonio and Spain over the course of the academic year.
 Peace explored how the context of communication affects the way in which people speak.

 “I am amazed by (Speed’s) generosity, and I am very honored and excited to be conducting this research,” Peace said when named a Peace and Justice Fellow.

 Throughout her career, Peace has been very involved in her academic and local communities.
 She has been a mentor to undergraduate students and graduate students, taught English as a Second Language to immigrants, provided interpretation and translation services in the United States and Brazil for the Pittsburgh Conference on Analytical Chemistry and Applied Spectroscopy and interpreted at National Kidney Foundation community health screenings for at-risk populations.

-The endowment supports faculty development and research within the School of Humanities and Social Sciences at St. Mary’s University in the disciplines of Theology and Philosophy.
+The endowment supports faculty development and research within the College of Arts, Humanities and Social Sciences at St. Mary’s University in the disciplines of Theology and Philosophy.